Transform

 Learn More About TRIC Initiatives

-The overall goal of the Black Studies in Ballet Collective Research Project will be to foster intersectional inquiry through research and dialogue among BIPOC academics who resource ongoing scholarship in the field, as well as have personal histories as ballet dancers and related artistic fields.
+• The overall goal of the Black Studies in Ballet Collective research project was to foster intersectional inquiry through research and dialogue among BIPOC academics who resource ongoing scholarship in the field, as well as have personal histories as ballet dancers and related artistic fields.

-Disability Studies proposes, as its Intersectional Signature Initiative in Fall 2023, to conduct an exchange of ideas amongst scholars working on intersectional critical disability studies, particularly intersectional studies of disability and race/ethnicity, at two institutions: the University of Utah and the University of Texas-Austin.
+• The Disability Studies program conducted an exchange of ideas amongst scholars working on intersectional critical disability studies, particularly intersectional studies of disability and race/ethnicity, at two institutions: the University of Utah and the University of Texas-Austin.

-The Gender-Based Violence Consortium’s vision is to increase public recognition of and deepen public knowledge about this type of violence through research innovation and collaboration, creation of research communities, and enhanced educational efforts.
+• The Gender-Based Violence Consortium’s vision is to increase public recognition of and deepen public knowledge about this type of violence through research innovation and collaboration, creation of research communities, and enhanced educational efforts.
 Therefore, the University of Utah’s Gender-Based Violence Consortium brings together an interdisciplinary team of scholars representing multiple colleges across campus at the University of Utah.
 The Gender-Based Violence Consortium is an interprofessional collaboration, a campus scholarly network that embodies an academic commitment to sharing knowledge, supporting long-term collaborations through research hubs, creating programming, sharing teaching, and responding to gender-based violence in Utah.
-The GBVC is collaborating with artist Lilian Agar, Utah Domestic Violence Consortium and local organizations to organize UnStoppable: Art & Play.

-Intersectional Perspectives on the History of the Transcontinental Railroad.
-Intersections will center voices and perspectives of contemporary artists/thinkers/advocates from communities that have historically been left out in the national narrative of the railway.
-By encouraging intersectional inquiry and dialogue, Intersections will provide new understanding of the history of our railroads and its role in shaping this nation.
+• Intersectional Perspectives on the History of the Transcontinental Railroad.
+Intersections centers voices and perspectives of contemporary artists/thinkers/advocates from communities that have historically been left out in the national narrative of the railway.
+By encouraging intersectional inquiry and dialogue, Intersections provides new understanding of the history of our railroads and its role in shaping this nation.
 One central component of this research is an opportunity for artists, thinkers, and activists to travel together by train, visiting towns and cities built by the railway.
-This experience will be documented and will inform an Idea Exchange meeting and the Digital document that I produce as part of my signature initiative.
+This experience was documented in the short film The Other Side of the Tracks.
+Additionally, this work was highlighted in an exhibit at Ogden Contemporary Arts, and featured in an event, "The Transcontinental Railroad and the Chinese Immigrant Experience."